Art Department (ART)

 Intermediate Computer Graphic Design

 An intermediate exploration of graphic design problem solving.
 Students will explore effective and visually pleasing communication design through various projects, using raster and vector-based graphic design softwares.
 Lect.
 1, Studio 4.
 Prerequisite: ART 162, ART 164, ART 207.
-Offered Fall, Winter.
+Offered Fall, Spring.

 ART 314 Cr.3